-The yaks give them everything they need from food to shelter and clothes.
+The yaks give them everything they need, from food to shelter and clothes.
 Raring Yaks is hard as they have to work from dawn to dusk herding them, collecting dung which is used as fuel, milking and shearing and moving to the proper grazing with season at the altitude above 4,000 m.

 The Ban imposed by the Chinese from buying Nepalese Yaks and the snow blizzard jeopardized their livelihood in recent years.